 3. 3D micro-analysis

 Petrophysical properties of oil & gas fields can be determined by analyses of rock cores and plugs using Digital Rock Physics.
 These data are critical for quantifying, for instance, the volume of accessible oil in a given reservoir, or the cost of its extraction.

 Non destructive 3D imaging enables to explore the interior of a rock sample, down to the microscopic scale at which flow and transport processes operates and control petrophysical properties.
 It is then possible to calculate these properties accurately by simulating these processes directly on 3D images thanks to Digital Rock Physics.

-X-ray tomography produces three-dimensional images of the interior of rock samples without destroying them, in just a few dozen minutes.
-However, this technology generates huge volumes of data, which might end up not being used effectively.
+X-ray tomography is a non destructive way to produce three-dimensional images of the interior of rock samples in a few dozen of minutes only.
+However, this technology generates huge volumes of data, which might eventually not be used efficiently.
+Voir plus

 Image processing and analysis

-Voxaya’s software is based on work performed by the company's founding team, combining experimental research, imaging, and digital modeling.
-We are particularly dedicated to leveraging the complementary nature of these different approaches to produce precise analyses.
-We also feel that is very important to evaluate the uncertainty introduced by limitations of image acquisition equipment and digital methods.
+Voxaya’s software is based upon the research of its founding team, combining experimental research, imaging and numerical modeling.
+We are particularly dedicated to leveraging the complementary nature of these different approaches to produce accurate analyses.
+We are also aware that it is of great importance to evaluate the uncertainty introduced by limitations of image acquisition equipment and numerical methods.
+Voir plus